miguelusque/self-driving-car-engineer-nanodegree/04_traffic-sign-classifier/writeup.md

 ## Data Set Summary & Exploration

-The German Traffic Sign Dataset is composed by 51839 images, belonging each one to 1 of 43 different categories.
+The German Traffic Sign Dataset is composed of 51839 images, belonging each one to 1 of 43 different categories.

-The dataset is split in training, validation and testing subsets:
+The dataset is split into training, validation and testing subsets:

 | Subset     | # samples |
 |------------|-----------|